 If the specifications you have do not exactly match these, you are not alone.
 I have five reference books on my table as I write this, and none of them match 100%.
 The above figures are as close as I can make them.
 Except for the Armament category, by the way, they really refer to Musashi's sister ship Yamato.
 I have never seen a spec sheet that refers specifically to Musashi.
 Hopefully, the two ships were nearly identical in their basic specs.

-Some further notes are in order here.
-The deck armor was designed to give protection from a 2,000lb bomb dropped from 15,000ft.
-Protection against shellfire was designed to give an immune zone against 18in shells between 22,000 and 33,000yds.
-There was a 7.9in-3in longitudinal torpedo bulkhead below the main belt, this went completely under the magazines.
-The main belt was inclined at 20 degrees to increase its effectiveness, and the torpedo bulkhead was inclined at 14 degrees.
-The underwater protection system was designed to withstand an 880lb charge.
 The connection between the main belt and the torpedo bulkhead was weak, however, and the underwater protection system failed to live up to expectations, a familiar refrain in the history of battleship design.
-It took about 10 torpedoes and 6 heavy bombs to sink Yamato (off Okinawa, 7 April 1945), and up to 19 torpedoes and 17 bombs to sink Musashi (during the battle of Leyte Gulf, 24 October 1944).
-Judging by those extraordinary totals of ordinance, I think it is fair to conclude that the protection systems actually performed pretty well.
-Both Japanese giants were sunk entirely by aircraft from U.S. aircraft carriers.
+It took about 10 torpedoes and six heavy bombs to sink Yamato (off Okinawa, 7 April 1945).
+Up to 19 torpedoes and 17 bombs were required to sink Musashi (during the battle of Leyte Gulf, 24 October 1944).

 Her hull had a "bulbous" bow, which reduced hull resistance by 8.2% at 27kts.
 Her deck had a "wave shape" designed to ease stress, clearly visible in pictures.
-Her unmistakable superstructure and tower bridge with its 15 meter rangefinder on top was plated with 20mm armor to protect against "strafing" by enemy aircraft.
+Her unmistakable superstructure and tower bridge with its 15 meter rangefinder on top was plated with 20mm armor to protect against strafing by enemy aircraft.

 The total weight of her armor was 22,895t, more than on any previous (or subsequent) ship.
 It is a record which is not likely to be broken.